-- Recruiters – If you are working with a recruiter reach out to them, they want you to succeed.
-Ask them questions of what key items the interviewer and company are looking for.
-If there were other candidates who interviewed for the position, ask the recruiter what the company liked and dislike about them.
+- Recruiters – If you are working with a recruiter, reach out to them; they want you to succeed.
+Ask them questions about what key items the interviewer and company are looking for.
+If other candidates are interviewed for the position, ask the recruiter what the company liked and dislikes.

 - Blogs and Message Boards – Read through any blogs or message boards for the company or industry to gain additional insight.

 - Other Websites – These sites can provide information about the companies you’re interviewing.

-www.GlassDoor.com – (free membership) Glass door will give you an overview about the company (choose company under search), it will also give you reviews about the company and interviewing with them, but these are written anonymously by employees or job seekers.
+www.GlassDoor.com – (free membership) Glassdoor will give you an overview of the company (choose company under search), it will also give you reviews about the company and interviews with them, but these are written anonymously by employees or job seekers.
 Each reviewer gives the company a rating and pros/cons about the company, similar to product reviews you find on items you research.
 You need to understand that sometimes disgruntle employees might unfairly lash out against the company for unjustified reasons, but take note of any trends with these reviews.

 www.Vault.com – (free and paid membership) Industry blog, discussions, newsletters company, profession, and industry overviews.
 Get the inside story with exclusive in-depth profiles of top employers.
 Employer rankings are the best to work for in your industry; employee reviews, survey respondents share their real-world experiences about your potential employer, workplace, culture, getting hired, and more.

 www.Hoovers.com – ( free trial, paid membership) A comprehensive insight and analysis about the companies, industries, and people that drive the economy.
 Offering proprietary business information through the internet, data feeds, wireless devices, and co-branding agreements with other online services.

 www.BBB.org – Better Business Bureau, find out what clients and customers a saying about the company.

 www.forbes.com – Review current business news article on companies.

 www.Bloomberg.com Review company snapshots, news & press releases, key statistics,